 Let’s see how you did.
-The Hundred Years War began in 1337 and endured until 1453 — 116 years.
-No doubt you got that one correct.
+The Hundred Years War began in 1337 and endured until 1453.
+That’s 116 years.
+You knew that, right?

 Here’s the biggie.
 Where is Buford Dam Park?
 Ready?
-Near Buford Dam on Lake Lanier!
+It’s near Buford Dam on Lake Lanier!

 Shelter Rental Information at Buford Dam Park